sebastian-sz/heapq.mojo/benchmarks/Readme.md

 ### Heappush
 Heappush imo is the most difficult to compare **fairly** with Python.

 Running `heappush` will call `.append` internally.
 This operation might cause memory reallocation.
-If we do not run `.reserve` on a Mojo List, the benchmark will unfairly favor Python as Mojo's heappush will spend 99% time running reallocation **every time**.
+If we do not run `.reserve` on a Mojo List, the benchmark will unfairly favor Python, as Mojo's heappush will spend 99% time running reallocation **every time**.
-This operation is expensive, but in a real-world scenario, we expect this to happens rarely.
+This operation is expensive, but in a real-world scenario, we expect this to happen rarely.

-Contrary, if I run `.reserve` in Mojo the benchmark will unfairly treat Python, as Mojo has a guarantee that no reallocation happens, which I cannot guarantee for Python.
+Contrary, if I do run `.reserve` in Mojo, the benchmark will unfairly treat Python, as Mojo has a guarantee that no reallocation happens, which I cannot guarantee for Python.
 Python doesn't have an option to preallocate, reserve, force or disable a list reallocation.

 I decided to keep `.reserve` in `benchmarks/heappush.mojo` as it's closer to a real-world scenario, where the reallocations happen rarely.
 My advice, however, is to remember that this benchmark isn't 100% fair (I can't guarantee no realloc in Python) and take these numbers with a grain of salt.

-I think it's safe to assume that Mojo generally should also be faster for `heappush` as well.
+That being said, I think it's safe to assume that Mojo generally should also be faster for `heappush` as well.

 | N          | Python (ms) | Mojo (ms) | Speedup |
 |------------|--------------|-----------|---------|